 Step One: Lift Your Lashes With a Mechanical Lash Curler

 As the first step to an all-day hold, curl your lashes with a traditional lash curler (Scott recommends the below option from Shu Uemura).
-"I like to do this on bare lashes before I apply mascara," he says.
+"I like to do this on bare lashes before I apply mascara," says Scott.
 "So I take the lash curler and I put it all the way to the base of the lashes.
 And I like to crimp it four or five times.
 And then I'll move halfway up the lash and curl one more time."
 Curling your lashes prior to applying mascara is key, as curling after can result in a clumped appearance and crimped line of demarcation.
 If all of your lashes don't fit into your eyelash curler at once, opt for a smaller, half lash curler.
 Use the same movements to curl your lashes section by section, starting at the inner corner.

 Step Two: Apply Your Favorite Mascara